Come Fly With Us

 With a gentle twist of the throttle, a gentle pull allows the student to foot launch, fly along several feet above level ground, release the towline, float to the ground and land on the wheels initially then on their feet as training progresses.
 Beginners can use scooter towing for their first lesson, the altitude is controlled by instructor, and as students progress they can reach altitudes of 75 feet, releasing the line and flying back to a gentle landing.
 Altitudes can gradually be increased in a safe and controlled manner as skills develop.
 As you progress, your instructor will control your altitude.
 Mountain flying and aerotowing may be your next goal.

-Scooter towing has not been used in our training program, but we are working on it.
+Scooter towing is not currently being used in our training program, but we are working on it.

 CHECK IT OUT PROGRAM